trybrito/Move.it-NLW04/README-en.md

 - [ ] Implement a multiple option login system;
 - [ ] Develop and implement a leaderboard based on users level;
 - [ ] Add a side navigation bar for the quick transition between the main screen and the leaderboard;
-- [ ] Add sharing system on social networks in the level up mode; and
+- [ ] Add sharing system on social networks in the level up modal; and
 - [ ] Display information related to the use of the application to the user, such as total experience and time of use;

 <hr>